 If you’re working anywhere in the US, you’ve probably heard of OSHA.
-Even if you haven’t, they still have jurisdiction over your workplace’s safety standards.
+Even if you haven’t, they most likely still have jurisdiction over your workplace’s safety standards.
 As such, your company has to follow OSHA’s rules or risk penalty and even foreclosure.

 Brief History of OSHA

 In 1911, New York’s Triangle Shirtwaist Company burned to the ground.
 The incident killed almost 146 employees, most of whom were young female immigrants working long hours for low wages.
-It turns out the factory doors were locked and there was no fire escaped.
+It turns out the factory doors were locked and there was no fire escape.
 Naturally, this caused public outrage and a demand for workplace safety and health reform.